jovotech/jovo-framework/platforms/platform-alexa/docs/cli-commands.md

 $ jovo deploy:platform alexa
 ```

 After successful deployment, you can open the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask#/) and see the changes there.
+If it was the first deployment, a new Alexa Skill is created.
+The Skill ID is stored in `build/platform.alexa/.ask/ask-states.json`.
+We recommend copying the Alexa Skill ID and adding it to your [project config](project-config.md#skillid).
+This ensures that the project is always deployed to the right Skill in the Alexa Developer Console.

 The Alexa CLI plugin adds the following flags to the [`deploy:platform` command](https://www.jovo.tech/docs/deploy-command#deploy:platform):